 In the event a coordinated insurance program is not pursued, the agreement requires the constructor to procure and maintain workers' compensation, employer's liability, business automobile liability, commercial general liability, and contractor professional liability insurance.
-The design professional shall procure and maintain professional liability, commercial general liability, and automobile liability insurance.
+The design professional shall procure and maintain professional liability, commercial general liability, workers' compensation, employer's liability, and automobile liability insurance.
 The owner shall procure and maintain its own general liability insurance.
 The limits of liability and policy terms and conditions are to be set forth in Exhibit C.